mercyplaisir/tradeapp/README.md

+BINANCE TRADING APP

-BINANCE TRADING ALGORITHM it 's a algorithm that trade automatically cryptocurrency for you using a confident strategy
+it 's a algorithm that trade automatically cryptocurrency for you using a confident strategy

 Execute this line to install all libraries